Managing my Medications

 - This fee is not covered by insurance and will be due within 30 days.

-This service is NOT to be used for medication adjustments.
+Our refill request service should NOT be used for medication adjustments.

-If you are having problems with your medication please review the FAQ above.
+If you are having problems with your medication please scroll down to review the FAQ.
 If you need a medication change, you need to be seen by Dr. Hamilton or his staff!

 Click here to request a medication management session.